 The Cadwallader shear zone has been described as a fault zone.
 The early evidence to support this was based on the assumption that there was a single greenstone band and the further assumption of displacive overlap to account for the local presence of two greenstone bands.
-The assumed overlap was taken to indicate the presence and direction of horizontal offset of a large fault.
+The assumed overlap was taken to indicate the presence and direction of horizontal offiset of a large fault.
 Subsequent work underground on the Pacific (Eastern) property and diamond drilling on the Pioneer property indicates two separate, parallel greenstone bands and not a single faulted and overlapping one as previously assumed.

-No certain evidence of displacement along the Cadwallader shear zone is known to occur on the Pioneer property other than minor and local movement of the shear zone to adjust itself to the intersecting offsets of later corss-faults.
+No certain evidence of displacement along the Cadwallader shear zone is known to the writer to occur on the Pioneer property other than minor and local movement of the shear zone to adjust itself to the intersecting offsets of later cross-faults.
 As the Cadwallader shear zone conforms closely in position to formational and intrusive contacts, masked by injected sill-like masses of basic intrusive, it can be seen that fault displacements could be present yet not apparent.
-Some evidence that might bear on the question of possible displacement is shown by the unexplained presence of two or three very small outcrops of Fergusson-like rocks along the strike and within the Cadwallader shear zone.
+Some evidence that might bear on the question of possible displacement is shown in Cairnes' mapping (Mem.
+213, Map 431A) by the unexplained presence of two or three very small outcrops of Fergusson-like rocks along the strike and within the Cadwallader shear zone.
+Additional evidence is reported to be accumulating on the Pacific (Eastern) property to indicate that the Cadwallader shear may prove to be a major normal fault, with marked horizontal offset in a direction opposite to that assumed by earlier investigators.